morhendos/casino-liga/SETUP.md

-# Padel League Setup Guide
+# Padeliga Setup Guide

+*Tu liga.
+Tu juego.*

-This guide will help you set up the Padel League application on your local development environment.
+This guide will help you set up the Padeliga application on your local development environment.

 ## Prerequisites